rtpn2000/scalingSugarscape_slurm_deltaCPU/README.md

     Default: 0

 environmentMaxSugar: int
-    Set the maximum amount of sugar at any cell in the environment.
+    Set the maximum amount of sugar in any cell in the environment.
     This amount will only be present at sugar peaks.
     Default: 4